SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 6.2.3 Cloud Foundry

-There are multiple ways in which you can setup OAuth services on Cloud Foundry.
+There are multiple ways to setup OAuth services on Cloud Foundry.

-In the quick start above, we used a CUPS based service to define a direct binding to the Cloud Foundry UAA server.
-Alternatively, you can also make use of the [Pivotal Single Sign-on](https://docs.pivotal.io/p-identity/)) product to provision a OAuth service binding.
-The process that you follow in creating service binding varies for each of the approaches.
+In the quick start above, we used a user-provided service to define a direct binding to the Cloud Foundry UAA server.
+Alternatively, you can use the [Pivotal Single Sign-on](https://docs.pivotal.io/p-identity/)) product to provision an OAuth service binding.
+The process to create service binding varies for each of the approaches.

-Regardless of which you choose, once you have bound the OAuth service to the application, the OAuth service settings will have been made available and setup in `VCAP_SERVICES`.

-In order for the binding settings to be picked up and put in the configuration, you have to make use of the Cloud Foundry configuration provider.
+Regardless of which you choose, once the service is bound to your application, the connector's settings will be available in `VCAP_SERVICES`.
+For the settings to available in the configuration, use the Cloud Foundry configuration provider by adding `AddCloudFoundry()` to the `ConfigurationBuilder`:

-To do that, simply to add a `AddCloudFoundry()` method call to the `ConfigurationBuilder`.
-Here is an example:

 ```csharp
 public class Startup {